 Step 6 – Refrigerate and let set!

 - Place each color of candy melt in its own microwave-safe bowl.
-Heat in the microwave for 30 seconds on 50% power, then stir.
+Heat in microwave for 30 seconds on 50% power, then stir.
 Continue to heat for 15 second intervals, mixing in between, until all candy has completely melted.
 Set bowls aside.1 cup white candy melts, 3/4 cup red candy melts, 3/4 cup green candy melts

-- Remove lid and foil seal from the vanilla frosting, then microwave on high for 45 seconds or until frosting as completely melted.
+- Remove lid and foil seal from vanilla frosting, then microwave on high for 45 seconds or until frosting as completely melted.16 ounces vanilla frosting

-- If using a flavored extract, add it to the melted frosting and mix well.
+- If using a flavored extract, add it to melted frosting and mix well.1/2 teaspoon almond extract

-- Alternating between the three colors, pour the candy mixture into the prepared baking dish.
-If desired, drag a toothpick or butter knife through the colors once or twice (not too much) to create a swirl pattern.
-Tap the baking dish lightly on the counter to even out the candy to an even layer.
+- Alternating between three colors, pour candy mixture into prepared baking dish.
+If desired, drag a toothpick or butter knife through colors once or twice (not too much) to create a swirl pattern.
+Tap baking dish lightly on counter to even out candy to an even layer.

-- If desired, sprinkle the top of fudge with decortaive sprinkles or candy.
+- If desired, sprinkle top of fudge with decortaive sprinkles or candy.gold sprinkles

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.